(Updated and republished in November 2019)

 On the morning of October 20, 2014, I headed down the trail into Salt Creek Canyon.
-The trail was very steep, and I had to get my pole out almost immediately, then it leveled out a bit, and once I reached Salt Creek (which was dry) the trail became almost totally level, though a little tough going in the soft sand.
+The trail was very steep, and I had to get my poles out almost immediately, then it leveled out a bit, and once I reached Salt Creek (which was dry) the trail became almost totally level, though a little tough going in the soft sand.

-It was two miles to the border of Canyonlands National Park, and right at that point I ran into Mary and Gerry again.
+It was two miles to the border of Canyonlands National Park, and right at that point, I ran into Mary and Gerry again.
 After taking a break, we fell into stride together.
 I enjoyed the company in this stretch, because it was just a sandy, exposed area, with no shade, and seemed to go on forever because it was so hot.
 When we reached the springs near Kirks Cabin at 4.0 miles, we took another break.
-My campsite was 2/10 of a mile ahead, but they still had to go 5.0 mile further to their site, with no more water stops until mile 9.0 –ish.
+My campsite was 2/10 of a mile ahead, but they still had to go 5.0 miles further to their site, with no more water stops until mile 9.0 –ish.

-I found my back country site expecting something pleasant where I could relax and groove on the environment, but camp SC2 was horrible!
+I found my backcountry site expecting something pleasant where I could relax and groove on the environment, but camp SC2 was horrible!
 It was just a bare patch of sand, with brush around it, and no shade, and there was a red ant hill right in the middle.
 I set up my bivy sack in the blazing sun, and put my stuff in the bear canister, then gathered some things together and hiked back to the springs.
 I spent the day there, hogging a tiny bit of shade, and meditating to the sounds of running water.

 I didn’t see anyone else that day, and the wildlife was acting very shy, so it was quite uneventful, but very restful.